 The residents fled, destruction by the British was significant, and the town never recovered as a commercial center.

-Hurricanes, the Civil War, and two bouts of yellow fever in the 1800s replaced the busy city streets with grass, bushes and trees.
+Hurricanes, the Civil War, and two bouts of yellow fever in the 1800s replaced the busy city streets with grass, bushes, and trees.

-Today, new era of suburbia is blossoming where the Historic Sunbury once stood.
+Today, a new era of suburbia is blossoming where the Historic Sunbury once stood.
 Sunbury Cemetery and Fort Morris are the only visual reminders of this area’s past.